 I used my pen knife to cut slits into the cardboard roll posts.
 Then I inserted a twig into the slot.

-Next, I cut 2 pieces of cotton twine (“swing chains”) and attached them to the swing chair with tape as shown in the above photo.
+Next, I cut 2 pieces of cotton twine (“swing chains”) and attached them to the swing chair with tape and glue as shown in the above photo.

 Lastly, I tied the cotton twine swing chains onto the twig!